marcellacornia/mlnet/README.md

 * OpenCV
 * H5py

+**ML-Net supports Theano only.
+To use our code it is necessary to set Theano as backend and "th" as dim ordering in the keras.json file.**

 ## Precomputed Saliency Maps

 We provide saliency maps predicted by our network for two standard datasets: